The Nest

 You also need to pay for a USDA guarantee fee which works as mortgage insurance, although you’re not required to have the latter.
 You’ll pay the recurring annual premium monthly aside from the up-front premium fee.

-1. Federal Housing Administration (FHA) loans
+3. Federal Housing Administration (FHA) loans

 While the down payment is low, you must meet other requirements of the FHA-approved lenders.
 One is to have at least a 580 credit score.
-If you have a non-traditional credit history, the lender must check that you must have an on-time rent payment for the past year.
+If you have a non-traditional credit history, the lender must check that you have an on-time rent payment for the past year.
 You must not have had any collection actions during this period and not more than one 30-day late payment.

 Like USDA loans, you can use a financial gift from a third party toward a part of your down or all of it.
 However, you must prove that the money isn’t a third-party loan but a gift.

-1. Conventional Mortgage (5% down)
+4. Conventional Mortgage loans (5% down)

 Another defining feature of this loan is its loan limits are higher than FHA loans.
 This means you may need to save up some more money to come up with a 5% down payment if you plan to buy a property that exceeds the FHA’s limit.